Smithsonite/SmitKub/README.md

 [class link](https://app.pluralsight.com/courses/9f2f79a1-8408-4c5a-8060-e424161dc54e/table-of-contents)

-## insallation methods
+## **Configuration tools and methods**
-standard is kubeadm
+The standard control plane/cluster tool is [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

 [Kubernetes](https://github.com/kubernetes/kubernetes) is maintained on github

-distro repo's is the prefered method for me, and the instructer
+You can install Kubernetes in multiple ways, but just using the OS Distributions repo is the preferred method for me, and the instructor.

 ### Building the cluster
 * install and configure packages